WalletScrutiny/WalletScrutinyCom/_android/io.balancenetwork.wallet.md

 ## Update 2024-07-24

-The [terms](https://docs.balancenetwork.io/views/About/termsofuse.html) are explicit that it describes all code related to the project as the intellectual property of Balance Network.
-This app is not source-available.
+A search for the [app ID on GitHub](https://github.com/search?q=io.balancenetwork.wallet&type=code) did not turn out any relevant code or repository.

+**This app is not source-available.**

 ## App Description from Google Play 2023-08-16